 Cruises from the NYC metro area take you to many outstanding ports of call on some of the most stunning ships at sea.

 The revolutionized Celebrity Summit® features luxurious new suites and staterooms, a reimagined dining experience, and an expansive new spa.
 Come aboard and sail in style on unforgettable itineraries that include stops in Bermuda, Charleston, Newport, and more.

 In 2022, Celebrity BeyondSM, the newest ship in our fleet, will take you to Bermuda, Aruba, and Curaçao in elevated luxury.
 Its innovative outward-facing design will create a closer connection between you and the sea.

 Recently renovated, the sleek and modern new design of the Cape Liberty cruise terminal makes check-in and embarkation for cruises out of New Jersey as smooth and enjoyable as possible.
 The Cape Liberty Cruise Port is conveniently located in close proximity to Newark Airport and is less than an hour’s drive from New York City.

-Since the cruise port sits on a peninsula off the mainland, there are no shopping options in close proximity to the port, besides a small kiosk with basic essentials in the cruise terminal.
-About a 20 minute drive from the port, guests can find TJ Maxx and Walmart for last minute cruise essential shopping.
+Since the cruise port sits on a peninsula off the mainland, there are no shopping options in proximity to the port, besides a kiosk with basic essentials in the cruise terminal.
+About a 20-minute drive from the port, guests can find TJ Maxx and Walmart for last-minute cruise essentials.

-The official currency in Cape Liberty is US dollars (USD).
+The official currency in Cape Liberty is the US dollar (USD).
 Major credit cards are widely used and accepted, and ATMs are readily available throughout the city and port.
 Most prices displayed on merchandise and food do not yet include gratuities or taxes.
-Tipping is not mandatory, but is generally considered to be proper and appropriate etiquette for services rendered.
+Tipping is not mandatory but is generally considered to be proper and appropriate etiquette for services rendered.